arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 Now branches are unavoidable, even if you only commit to master and never type `git branch`.
 You're still creating a _logical branch_ at the very moment you change a file in your local working directory.
 But it's up to us:

-* how long this does a piece of code live in this divergent state, and
+* how long does a piece of code live in this divergent state, and
 * what is the size of this piece of code involved

 Limiting these factors can make merge conflicts happen less frequently.